Successive Partial Disruptions with Orbital Precession in a White Dwarf-Black Hole System for Repeating GRB 250702B: Afterglow Emission

-In order to reproduce the observed multiwavelength afterglow light curves, we adopt the following model parameters: $\theta_0 = 0.1$~rad ($6^\circ$), $E_{\rm iso,K} = 4\times10^{54}$~erg, $\Gamma_0 = 100$, $k = 1.0$, $A_* = 0.1$, $p = 2.6$, $\epsilon_e = 10^{-2}$, $\epsilon_B = 10^{-5}$, and $f_e = 0.1$.
 Figure~\ref{fig:mw} presents the resulting multiwavelength emission.
 In both the maximum and minimum scenarios, the early afterglow is dominated by the same four jets viewed nearly on-axis, and therefore the early X-ray and near-infrared behavior is similar in both cases.
 The calculated X-ray light curve exhibits two pronounced flares between $\sim 4.2\times10^{4}$~s and $\sim 1.2\times10^{5}$~s, each corresponding to the transition of an on-axis jet from the coasting phase to the self-similar adiabatic expansion stage \citep{Sari1997}.
 The near-infrared light curve also shows two peaks, though with a different physical origin: each peak appears when the typical synchrotron frequency $\nu_m$ of the jet component crosses the observing band.
 Because jets are launched at different epochs, these peaks overlap in the observer frame and produce the sequence of rapidly rising and decaying flares in both X-ray and near-infrared bands.